 - (a) Petition for Writ of Habeas Corpus.
-An application to this Court for a writ of habeas corpus under its original jurisdiction must be by petition filed in the office of the clerk of this Court. - (1) When Petition Must be Filed.
-The petition for a writ of habeas corpus challenging a criminal conviction or sentence, except as provided in Rule 5:7A for cases in which the death penalty has been imposed, must be filed within two years from the date of the final judgment in the trial court or within one year from either final disposition of the direct appeal in state court or the time for filing such appeal has expired, whichever is later.
+An application to this Court for a writ of habeas corpus under its original jurisdiction shallmust be by petition filed in the office of the clerk of this Court - (1) When Petition Must be Filed.
+The petition for a writ of habeas corpus challenging a criminal conviction or sentence, except as provided in Rule 5:7A for cases in which the death penalty has been imposed, shallmust be filed within two years from the date of the final judgment in the trial court or within one year from either final disposition of the direct appeal in state court or the time for filing such appeal has expired, whichever is later.
 All other petitions for a writ of habeas corpus must be filed within one year after the cause of action accrues. - (2) What the Petition Must Contain.
 The petition must be notarized and must state whether the petitioner believes that the taking of evidence is necessary for the proper disposition of the petition.
 A memorandum of law citing relevant authorities must accompany each petition.
 All petitions must comply with the requirements of Code § 8.01-655.
-Where a petition for a writ of habeas corpus is filed by counsel, counsel must attach as an exhibit a single copy of the complete record of the proceedings that resulted in the detention the petition challenges.
-The record must comply with the form and content requirements of Rule 5:7(a)(5), and counsel may seek leave to provide less than the complete record as provided for in Rule 5:7(a)(6). - (3) Service of Petitions; Service of Papers after Initial Process.
+Where a petition for a writ of habeas corpus is filed by counsel, counsel shallmust attach as an exhibit a single copy of the complete record of the proceedings that resulted in the detention the petition challenges. - (3) Service of Petitions; Service of Papers after Initial Process.
 Except as provided herein, service of process must be accomplished in accordance with Chapter 8 of Title 8.01.
-Service of all papers filed after the petition must be accomplished in accordance with Rule 1:12. - (i) Non-Public Officials.
-A petition must be accompanied by a return of service executed by the appropriate officer evidencing service of a copy thereof on the respondent or by an acceptance of service signed by the respondent.

-- (ii) Public Officials.
-When habeas corpus is directed to a public official, service must be made on the respondent and must also be made on or accepted by the Attorney General or an Assistant Attorney General.
+Service of all papers filed after the petition shallmust be accomplished in accordance with Rule 1:12. - (i) Non-Public Officials.
+A petition must be accompanied by a return of service executed by the appropriate officer evidencing service of a copy thereof on the respondent or by an acceptance of service signed by the respondent. - (ii) Public Officials.
+When habeas corpus is directed to a public official, service shallmust be made on the respondent and shallmust also be made on or accepted by the Attorney General or an Assistant Attorney General.
 A petition must be accompanied by a return of service executed by the appropriate officer evidencing service of a copy thereof on the respondent or by an acceptance of service signed by the respondent. - (iii) Prisoners Pro Se.
-In cases brought by prisoners pro se, a copy of the petition must be forwarded to the respondent by first class mail, and the application must contain a certificate at the end stating as follows:
+In cases brought by prisoners pro se, a copy of the petition shallmust be forwarded to the respondent by first class mail, and the application shallmust contain a certificate at the end stating as follows:

-I hereby certify that on the day of , 20 , I mailed a copy of the foregoing application to the respondent(s), , by first class mail.
+hereby certify that on the day of ,

+20, I mailed a copy of the foregoing application to the

+respondent(s), , by first class mail.

 Petitioner